Basic & Advanced Shapes

 Drawing Custom Shapes

 We can create complex images by overlapping basic shapes, but we can also design our our shapes by connecting multiple vertices together.
 To do this, we first call the

 beginShape()function, then one

 vertex() function with a pair of X & Y coordinates for the location of each angle point of our shape.
-Finally, we call the
+These form the corners of the shape, just like the arguments of the

 endShape() function to designate that we have completed our design.
 Similar to the

 triangle() function, p5 draws connects the coordinates in our

 vertex() functions in the order in which we code them, so take extra care to have a plan in place for working in a clockwise or counterclockwise order or you will have stroke outlines bisecting your finished shape.
 When in doubt, it is always a good idea to label the vertex points in a custom shape.